Antioch, California: City Council

 The following people have been elected Mayor of Antioch since the city's incorporation:

 Antioch maintains a council–manager form of government with a Mayor elected at-large, who serves as chair of the council and is elected in years divisible by four, and four Councilmembers elected in district elections.
 Districts 1 and 4 elect their Councilmembers in years divisible by four, while districts 2 and 3 elect their Councilmembers in even-numbered years not divisible by four.
 Antioch historically elected its Councilmembers in at-large elections, but in response to threats of a lawsuit alleging violations of state law and underrepresentation of people of color, the Antioch City Council voted to switch to district elections in 2018, holding the first such elections in 2020.

 Public safety

 The city is protected by Contra Costa Fire and the Antioch Police Department.

 Politics

 According to the California Secretary of State, as of February 10, 2019, Antioch has 54,528 registered voters.
 Of those, 28,773 (52.8%) are registered Democrats, 8,096 (14.8%) are registered Republicans, and 15,012 (27.5%) have declined to state a political party.

 Education

 Public schools

-Public schools are run by the Antioch Unified School District, which consists of three high schools, four middle schools, and numerous elementary schools that follow a single-track schedule, with school starting in late August or early September and concluding in June.
+Antioch Unified School District covers the vast majority of the city limits.
+Antioch USD consists of three high schools, four middle schools, and numerous elementary schools that follow a single-track schedule, with school starting in late August or early September, and concluding in June.